dashpilot/netlify-identity-git-gateway/README.md

 # Netlify Identity and Git Gateway

-Example of how to use Netlify Identity and Git Gateway to save files to Github
+Example of how to use Netlify Identity and Git Gateway to save files to Github (without using Netlify CMS)

 ## About